 Marshal Wyatt Earp kills a couple of men of the Clanton-gang in a fight.
 In revenge Clanton's thugs kill the marshal's brother.
 Thus, Wyatt Earp starts to chase the killers together with his friend Doc Holliday.

 In the western frontier town of Cross Creek storekeeper George Temple is a polite and soft spoken man with a secret past.When three bank robbers on the lam stop in town to change horses George Temple's past comes back to haunt him.

 Lance Poole, an Indian who won a Medal of Honor fighting at Gettysburg, returns to his tribal lands intent on peaceful cattle ranching.
 But white sheep farmers want his fertile grass range and manage to turn the ostensibly civilized white population against the tribes, with tragic results.
 Written by

 Jim Beaver <email@example.com>

-After an unsuccessful May 1950 press preview, Metro shelved the film.
+After an unsuccessful May 1950 press preview, MGM shelved the film.
 The grim movie was superbly made, but its uncompromising, downbeat story seemed to spell box-office disaster.
-After the release of the more mainstream "Broken Arrow," the following fall, it did get some bottom-of-the-bill bookings in neighborhood grind houses but little business and has remained little seen.
+After the release of the more mainstream Broken Arrow (1950) the following fall, it did get some bottom-of-the-bill bookings in neighborhood grindhouses but did little business and has remained little seen.
 See more »

 20 of 29 people found this review helpful.